Bevel

 Width

-The Width property is used to increase the size of the panel cut.
+The width of the panel cut.

 Depth